1995 Gdańsk gas explosion: Demolition

 At the site of the disaster, a commission was appointed, under the leadership of General Inspector of Construction Oversight Andrzej Dobrucki.
 Around 10:30 p.m., it was decided to destroy the rest of the building, as other means of removal were deemed impossible from a technical point of view.
 An additional factor was the will to access the lower, buried parts of the building, which were then thought to contain surviving victims; this would be dangerous, as the remaining, unstable upper half of the building would pose a danger to both the rescuers and the rescued.

 The method of demolition was developed by specialists from the Military Engineering Department of the Tadeusz Kościuszko Higher Officer School (today known as the General Tadeusz Kościuszko Military University of Land Forces) in Wrocław and experts from the leadership of the Maritime Engineering Department of the Polish Navy.
 It was approved by Captain Bernard Naskraszewicz and General Commander of the State Fire Brigade Feliks Dela.

 Shortly after midnight, in the early hours of 18 April, preparations for demolition began.
 Local trees, fences, and shrubs were removed.
 121.5 kg of plastic explosives were installed on the fourth floor.
 All citizens within 300 m of the demolition site were evacuated and advised to leave their windows open.
 The detonating explosion took place just before 1:00 pm.
 It was said by some to be a failure, as the building was intended to fall forwards, but instead fell straight down, creating a large concentration of rubble.
-However, experts disagreed, among them Feliks Dela and Jerzy Duszota.
+However, experts disagreed, among them Feliks Dela and Jerzy Duszota, determining the method used was, regardless of the aftermath, more reliable than any other method.

 Continuation and end of rescue operation

 Removal of rubble took a further two days.
-The remnants of the building were hauled out to Szadółki, where they were then thoroughly inspected.
+The remnants of the building were hauled out to the Gdańsk neighbourhood of Szadółki, where they were then thoroughly inspected.
 Belongings of inhabitants were also searched for at the building's former site.
 Live animals were also discovered in the rubble, including a cat and several rodents.
 Starting on 19 April, the search was carried out by hand.

 Final assessment

 22 people were killed in the disaster.
-Analysis of the victims' corpses showed that all of them had died in the explosion.
-The rescue effort lasted for 86 hours, with 1676 people taking part in it, using 5 total tonnes of foaming agent.
-The total damages were estimated at 120 million zł, while the rescue operation cost the city 1 million zł.
+Analysis of the victims' corpses showed that all of them had died due to the blast.
+The rescue effort lasted for 86 hours, with 1676 people taking part in it, using 5 total tonnes of foaming agent to aid in the firefighting effort.
+The total damages were estimated at 120 million złoty, while the rescue operation cost the city 1 million zł.